Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 • Generalized Linear Mixed Models: any conditional distribution for data, fixed effects through link functions, fixed and random effects

-• “Linear” means the fixed effects predict the link-transformed DV in a linear combination of
+• β€œLinear” means the fixed effects predict the link-transformed DV in a linear combination of the form:

 Unpacking the Big Picture

-(any format)
+(any format)")

-• Substantive theory: what guides your study
+• Substantive theory: the guiding framework for your study

 • Hypothetical causal process: what the statistical model is testing (attempting to falsify) when estimated